buildwithaura/aura/manual/recipes/using_markdown_or_textile.md

 To use Textile, just use `format='textile'` instead.

     <div format='textile'>
       h3.
-Hello
+Hello again

-      * This is Markdown text.
+      * This is Textile text!
       * In your site, this will look just like how it should be.
     </div>